lazariv/hpc-compendium/doc.zih.tu-dresden.de/docs/software/ngc_containers.md

     can do it with flags such as `--nproc_per_node`.
 You can find more information in the README file inside the container.

-As an example please find the full command to run the ResNet50 model on the ImageNet dataset inside the PyTorch container:
+As an example, please find the full command to run the ResNet50 model on the ImageNet dataset inside the PyTorch container:

 ```console